 Impact

-The vulnerability is a heap‑based buffer overflow (CWE‑122) in the Windows TCP/IP stack.
-When triggered, it allows an attacker who has authorized local access to overwrite control data and execute arbitrary code, effectively elevating a standard user to a fully privileged account and compromising the system’s integrity.
+A heap-based buffer overflow in the Windows TCP/IP stack allows an authorized local user to overwrite critical control data.
+When triggered the attacker can achieve arbitrary code execution, elevating a standard user to an account with full administrative privileges and compromising the system’s integrity.

 Affected Systems